DLibatique/CLAS199/5-creative.md

     1. What is the topic that you’d like to write about?
     2. What are at least two examples of primary or secondary sources that you would use in writing about it?
     3. Who is the intended audience for your *Eidolon* piece?
 The general public?
 Other college students?
 People who are knowledgeable about ancient gender and sexuality?
 People who know nothing about ancient gender and sexuality?
 3. The pitch’s length should be about 2-3 pp. double spaced.
+4. Submit the pitch according to the submission guidelines [here]({{ site.baseurl }}4-grading#cp).

 <p class="list">Resources:</p>
 - Check out *Eidolon*’s [instructions for pitching and their recommendations on what make a good pitch](https://eidolon.pub/how-to-pitch-especially-to-eidolon-7d925eec669).